Beyond the Classroom

 When planning a Beyond the Classroom experience, Fellows must also determine the Global Challenge they will be focusing on while pursuing these experiences.
 Challenges must relate to the previously chosen Global Theme.
 Global Challenges and Beyond the Classroom approval forms should be submitted in the GLI Moodle.
 Activities must be a minimum of 3 upper-division credits.
 To have an activity approved, Fellows must show how their intended activity relates to their Global Theme and Challenge.

-Once the approval process (outlined above) is completed, all GLI Fellows have the option to apply for financial assistance to help off-set any costs above and beyond normal tuition and living expenses.
+Once the approval process (outlined above) is completed, all Franke Fellows have the option to apply for financial assistance to help off-set any costs above and beyond normal tuition and living expenses.
 The scholarship application includes an application form, a budget worksheet and a letter of support.
 All guidelines for the scholarship application are available in the GLI Moodle.
 Scholarship application deadlines occur annually on February 1, April 1 and October 1 and Fellows may apply for funding as early as spring semester of their second year.
 Funding will not be released until the second year requirements are complete.